 Finally, business owners and social entrepreneurs are designing (or redesigning) companies that occupy the middle portion of the spectrum.
 These companies operate as Benefit Corporations, for-profit companies that are dedicated to not only doing good, but also doing no harm to their communities.

-Example: Recently, B Lab just released its list of “Best for the World” companies and Social Impact Architects, a certified Benefit Corporation, is honored to be part of that list again in 2019.
+Example: Recently, B Lab just released its list of “Best for the World” companies, and Social Impact Architects, a certified Benefit Corporation, is honored to be part of that list.
 We have joined the ranks of companies like Patagonia and Etsy, which have baked social good into their DNA.
 We are also transparent and have undergone an independent assessment of our efforts to impact our community, the environment and our employees.

 Corporate social responsibility is getting an upgrade – for good.
 This “movement to the middle” means we now have an army of for-profit companies wanting to make a difference in their communities.
 It is an excellent opportunity for the social sector to partner with them – not just to get sponsorships for our next fundraising events, but to help shape their corporate strategy.
 Consider the possibilities.
 What if we could help them hire employees at a living wage?
 What if we leveraged their talent for our nonprofit boards and projects while helping build their employees’ leadership skills?
 What if we partnered with their employee assistance program (EAP) to help their employees access important services (e.g., financial coaching, mental health referrals)?